The essence of achieving more by doing less

-The groundbreaking invention of the Internet then the smartphone help us to do things faster and stay connected easier.
-At the same time, however, they made us working more since most of us are working with our electronic devices nowaday.
+The groundbreaking invention of the Internet, then the smartphone, helped us do things faster and stay connected more easily.
+At the same time, however, they made us work more since most of us are working with our desktop and mobile devices nowadays.

-I have to admit I was the guy who checks my mobile phone first thing first in the morning and the last thing last before bed.
-And always connecting to the Internet (read: work) all the time, from family dinners to getaway trips.
+I used to check my phone first thing first in the morning and last thing last before bed.
+It's ridiculous to think about it, but I was the guy who stayed connected (to the Internet for work) all the time—from family dinners to getaway trips.

-You never tolerate half work, so, don't tolerate half break.
-Many of us are doing that.
-The fact is, spending your breaks on work-related activities leads to higher physical and emotional exhaustion.
+You never tolerate half work, so don't tolerate half break.
+Spending your breaks on work-related activities leads to higher physical and emotional exhaustion.

-We are checking our email while we’re working out; we go for a lunch break and thinking about the meeting happened before that at the same time; we wake up and can't wait to check if we receive any urgent notifications.
+We check our emails while working out; we go for a lunch break and think about the morning meeting; we wake up and can't wait to see if we receive any Slack notifications.

 Information is the new drug.

-When our brain receives fresh information, it fires up like we're on drugs.
+When our brain receives new information, it fires up like we're on drugs.
 It's toxic, and it's addictive.
-With time, we are wired to the need of staying alerted and connected with everything, especially information related to our work because work is the biggest piece of our life for most of us.
+With time, we are wired to the need to stay alerted and connected with everything, especially information related to our work, because work is the most significant piece of our life for most of us.

-It's not easy to switch off completely when we become heavily habitual to half-break, when hustling becomes the sub-definition of success.
+It's not easy to switch off completely when we become heavily habitual to half-break and when hustling becomes the sub-definition of success.
 Some willpower is required during the early stage.
-The best way is by starting with something small and simple, and slowly breaking the habit of half work completely.
+The best way is by starting with something small and simple and slowly breaking the habit of half-break completely.

-Only by completely switching off from work, you're truly taking a restful break.
-Which it turns out to be essential for works required creativity and critical thinking, because only by stopping our conscious brain in analyzing and making constant decisions, our subconscious mind can come into play to connect the dots.
+Only by completely switching off from work you're truly taking a restful break.
+It turns out to be essential for tasks that take creativity and critical thinking because only by stopping our conscious mind from constantly analyzing can our subconscious mind connects the dots.

-The Pomodoro technique is nothing new.
-It is an extremely popular technique in boosting productivity because it actually works.
+The Pomodoro technique is a popular technique for boosting productivity because it works.
+It was invented by an engineer Francesco Cirillo in the late 1980s.
+The technique uses a timer to break work down into intervals that encourage regular breaks and reduce the impact of both internal and external interruptions.
 If you haven't heard of it before, here is how you do it:

-It reduces your time spent on multitasking where you get nothing done at the end of the day but yet felt exhausted without any periodical break.
-By reducing multitasking, you are able to stay sharp because your brain spends less time in switching from a task to another.
+The Pomodoro technique works because it lets you immerse yourself fully in both working and resting.
+It also reduces the time spent on multitasking, where you get nothing done at the end of the day but feel exhausted without any periodical breaks.
+By reducing multitasking, your brain spends less time and energy switching from one task to another.

 Notes: I cover more of the Pomodoro Technique and four more time management strategies that will change your work and life here.

-There are much more small things you can do to design a working space that promotes both focus and short breaks.
-You can spend some time and a tiny ounce of creativity to experiment with some of your own ideas to see how they work out.
+There are many more small tweaks you can make to your work space to promote both focus and short breaks.
+You can spend some time and a tiny ounce of creativity to experiment with some of your own ideas and see how they work out.